MidnattLantern/elderflower_and_gin/readme.md

 # Elderflower and Gin

+##User Stories:
+Users who visit Elderflower and Gin seek ideas and inspiration for drinks and cocktails.
+They desire a unique and enjoyable experience that sets this site apart from others.
+Easy and efficient recipe searches are also important, without the need to read lengthy paragraphs.
+If users find a recipe that interests them, they can expect to learn more about it later.
+Saving recipes is possible through email submission, and users have the ability to share their thoughts through the “contact me” section.

 ##Features:
 Home Button:
 - Present on all pages at a fixed position at the top left.